Liveshort/MEP_SNSPD/README.md

 # make BLAS, LAPACK, LAPACKE
 make PREFIX=OUT/ install
 ```
 * A `libopenblas_***-r***.dev.a` file will have appeared in the OUT/lib folder.
 Copy this file to the C/lib folder in the SNSPD project repository and rename it to `libopenblas.a`.
 Header files should already be included, but if need be, you can copy over your own generated files from the OUT/include folder into the C/include_openblas folder.
 Note that the header files have been changed slightly (all references to complex.h have been commented out) due to a conflict of the variable name `I`.
 This should not bother you if you just use the supplied `.h` files.
+### ...using Netlib LAPACK
-  2. Unpack the LAPACK repository by opening a terminal, going to the Downloads folder and running the following commands:
+* Unpack the LAPACK repository by opening a terminal, going to the Downloads folder and running the following commands:
 ```bash
 # unpack
 tar -xvf lapack-3.9.0.tar.gz